 Jim's first band was an amateur group called 'Nick and The Axe Men' who were in Jim's own words; "One of those sort of bands who spent more time practicing than playing in front of an audience".
 Nick and The Axe Men were styled on 'The Shadows' but were not destined to go far once Jim realized none of the other members were willing to take the chance and "turn professional".

 Jim Lea was an admirer of the 'N Betweens and thought of them as a local version of the Rolling Stones so he did not hesitate to apply for their audition.
 He had to borrow a bass guitar and amplifier but his talent stood out amongst the other applicants.
 Jim recalled; "The first song I played was 'Mr Pitiful' by Otis Reading and then a Don Covey number called 'See-Saw'.
 I played very fast and then told them I could play violin too and even a bit of cello and that I could sight-read.
 I think they were impressed but they didn't tell me I had the job."
 Although no one was selected that day, Don Powell wrote down Jim Lea's name.

-Soon after, Dave Hill and Don Powell met Noddy Holder by chance in a local coffee house.
+Soon after the auditions, Dave Hill and Don Powell met Noddy Holder by chance in Beatties cafe in Wolverhampton.
 They told him they were leaving the 'N Betweens to start their own group and asked Noddy who was no longer with Steve Brett and The Mavericks to join them.
 Noddy agreed so the three then enlisted Jim Lea to play bass guitar.
-Unfortunately for them, the 'N Betweens were still contracted to play a number of bookings with the 'N Betweens along with John Howells and Mick Marson who were still officially part of the group.
+Unfortunately for them, Don and Dave were still contracted to play a number of bookings with the 'N Betweens along with John Howells and Mick Marson.